ieco-lab/caribmacro/README.md

 # Caribbean Macrosystems

 The associated R package is still being formed and used with unpulblished data.
-If you want access to the package contact maintainer.
+If you want access to the package or the raw data please contact the author [Jason M. Gleditsch](mailto:jason.gleditsch@temple.edu) or author [Matthew R. Helmus](mailto:mrhelmus@temple.edu).

 Most recently associated publication is Gleditsch et al. 2022 which is currently in press for the journal Global Ecology and Biogeography.
 The DOI will be inserted here upon publication.